 But as with all vaccines, some people should not get this immunization.
 Ask your healthcare

 When to call the healthcare provider

-Call your doctor if you have shortness of breath, a persistent cough, a cough that
+Call your healthcare provider if you have shortness of breath, a lasting cough, a

 Living with pneumoconiosis

-Pneumoconiosis is a chronic, long-term, lung disease.
+Pneumoconiosis is a long-term (chronic) lung disease.
 Learn as much as you can about

-Get a flu shot every year to help protect your lungs and ask your doctor about getting
+Get a flu shot every year to help protect your lungs.
+Ask your healthcare provider

 Stop smoking and stay away from secondhand smoke.

-Ask your doctor if a pulmonary rehabilitation program could help you.
+Ask your provider if a pulmonary rehab program could help you.